 - 11.1 Establishment.
 The Parties agree that the School Concurrency program will be monitored by a Citizen Advisory Group (CAG) to be established by the Parties to this Agreement no later than 90 days from the date this Agreement becomes effective.
 The Parties will direct their staffs to coordinate with the CAG in performance of its duties under this Agreement.
 Clerical support for meetings will be provided by the School District.
 The CAG shall be subject to the applicable Florida's Government-in-the-Sunshine Law requirements, and each Local Government's ordinances, as applicable, governing the creation of, conduct of, and meeting notice requirements for advisory boards. - 11.2 Membership.
-The School Board, and the County Commission and each City
+The School Board, and the County Commission and each City Council shall each appoint a no more than two (2) citizen members to serve on the CAG oversight committee.
+The citizen members shall have knowledge or experience in at least one of the following areas: accounting, land development, demographics, land planning or business administration. to monitor implementation of this Interlocal Agreement.
+Oversight Committee members shall be invidted to attend all meetings referenced in Section 2 and 5 hereof and shall receive copies of all reports and documents produced pursuant to this Agreement.
+The committee shall appoint a chairperson, meet at least annually, and report to the County Commission and the School Board and the general public on the implementation of this Agreement together with its effectiveness.

-- Council shall each appoint a citizen members to serve on the CAG.oversight committee The citizen members shall have knowledge or experience in the areas of accounting, land development, demographics, land planning and business administration. - to monitor implementation of this Interlocal Agreement.
-Oversight Committee members shall be invited to attend all meetings referenced in Sections 2 and 5 hereof and shall receive copies of all reports and documents produced pursuant to this Agreement.
-The committee shall appoint a chairperson, meet at least annually, and - Duties.
-The responsibilities of the group shall be limited to the monitoring of the implementation and effectiveness of this Interlocal Agreement, and to report once a year to the County Commission, each City Council, and the School Board and the general public on the implementation of this Agreement together and with its the effectiveness of school concurrency. - 11.4 Organization.
+- 11.3 Duties.
+The responsibilities of the group shall be limited to the monitoring of the implementation and effectiveness of this Interlocal Agreement, and to report once a year to the County Commission, each City Council, the School Board and the general public on the implementation of this Agreement and the effectiveness of school concurrency. - 11.4 Organization.
 At its first meeting the CAG shall appoint a chairperson, set terms of membership and establish an annual meeting date.
-The meeting shall be conducted in accordance with Florida's Government-in-the-Sunshine law including: - (a) Meetings must be open to the public; - (b) Reasonable notice of the meetings must be given, and - (c) Minutes of the meeting must be taken.
+The meeting shall be open and accessible to the public, and conducted in accordance with Florida's Government-in-the-Sunshine law.

-Section 142.
-Site Plan Review for Schools
+Section 1112.Site Plan Review for Schools